GOTTDENKER LABORATORY

 MS in Field Epidemiology

-Graduate Student - IDEAS Program
+Student - IDEAS Program

 Maria is co-advised by Dr. Sonia Altizer in the Odum School of Ecology.
 She earned a BS and a Licentiate in Biology, and a MS in Field Epidemiology from Universidad Del Valle de Guatemala.
 She has participated in different research projects, including studying the mosquito abundance, infection rates and feeding patterns of potential vectors of arboviruses, and studying the epidemiology of wild bird, swine and human-origin influenza A viruses in Guatemala.